surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.10.0-b.1 =
+= 13.10.0-rc.1 =

-(2022/11/18) Added the Schema WebPage type 'reviewedBy', 'lastReviewed', and 'citation' properties.
+(2022/11/19) Added the Schema CreativeWork 'citation' and the WebPage 'reviewedBy' and 'lastReviewed' properties.
 Added new options under the Document SSO &gt; Edit Schema tab.

 = 13.9.2 =